-In the pages that follow, I will summarize some of the big areas where adverse consequences arise providing case-specific examples designed to help explain the issues.
-I will also provide an approach on how to counsel one's clients with a sample letter for such communication.
-As an initial note, as you work through the following, consider whether the possible adverse consequence is one that is obvious from the face of the judgment or would require delving more deeply into the appellate record.
+whether the possible adverse consequence is one that is obvious from the face of the judgment or would require delving more deeply into the appellate record.
 Ultimately, when it comes to properly advising one's client, the more obvious the error, the more likely it is to be caught through pursuit of the appeal.

 The following review is by no means exhaustive.
+This article originated in 2016; this is the September 2020 edition.
 I hope to be continually adding to and refining its contents as the years go by and the laws get altered.
-I welcome additions, comments, and suggested changes (anna@sdap.org).
+I welcome additions, comments, and suggested changes at any time (anna@sdap.org).

-So here we go. . .
+So here we go . . .

-I. UNAUTHORIZED SENTENCES
+I. UNAUTHORIZED SENTENCES.

 An unauthorized sentence is one not permitted by law.
 A sentence is generally "unauthorized" where it could not lawfully be imposed under any circumstances in the particular case.
 (People v.
-Scott (1994) 9 Cal.4th 331, 354 ("Scott").)
-Unauthorized sentences are an exception to the forfeiture rule of Scott.
-Appellate courts are "willing to intervene in the first instance because such error is 'clear and correctable' independent of any factual issues presented by the record at sentencing."
+Scott (1994) 9 Cal.4th 331, 354.)
+Unauthorized sentences are an exception to the forfeiture rule of Scott: appellate courts are "willing to intervene in the first instance because such error is 'clear and correctable' independent of any factual issues presented by the record at sentencing."
 (Ibid., internal citations omitted.)